Stock market today: Wall Street's best week since March stagnates amid debt worries - ExBulletin

 After Powell’s speech, Treasury yields gave up some of their early-day gains as traders cut bets for another Fed rate hike in June.

 The 10-year Treasury yield rose to 3.69% from 3.65% on Thursday evening.
-This yield helps set mortgage rates and other large loans.
+This yield helps to fix mortgage rates and other large loans.

 The two-year Treasury yield, which moves more in line with Fed action expectations, climbed as high as 4.33% before Powell started speaking.
 It then fell back to 4.25%, from 4.26% on Thursday evening.